National Basketball Association: Celtics' dominance, league expansion and competition (1956–1979)

 The 1960s were dominated by the Celtics.
-Led by Russell, Cousy, and Auerbach, Boston won eight straight championships in the NBA from 1959 to 1966.
-This championship streak is the longest in the history of American professional sports.
-They did not win the title in 1966–67, but regained it in the 1967–68 season and repeated in 1969.
-The domination totaled nine of the ten championship banners of the 1960s.
+Led by Russell, Cousy, and Auerbach, Boston won eight straight championships from 1959 to 1966—the longest championship streak in American professional sports.
+They did not win the title in 1966–67, but regained it in the 1967–68 season and repeated in 1969, earning nine of the decade's championship banners.

 Through this period, the NBA continued to evolve with the shift of the Minneapolis Lakers to Los Angeles, the Philadelphia Warriors to San Francisco, the Syracuse Nationals to Philadelphia to become the Philadelphia 76ers, and the St. Louis Hawks moving to Atlanta, as well as the addition of its first expansion franchises.
 The Chicago Packers (now Washington Wizards) became the ninth NBA team in 1961.
 From 1966 to 1968, the league expanded from 9 to 14 teams, introducing the Chicago Bulls, Seattle SuperSonics (now Oklahoma City Thunder), San Diego Rockets (who moved to Houston four years later), Milwaukee Bucks, and Phoenix Suns.

 In 1967, the league faced a new external threat with the formation of the American Basketball Association (ABA).
 The leagues engaged in a bidding war.
 The NBA landed the most important college star of the era, Kareem Abdul-Jabbar (then known as Lew Alcindor), who went on to become the league's best player of the 1970s.
 However, the NBA's leading scorer, Rick Barry, jumped to the ABA, as did four veteran referees—Norm Drucker, Earl Strom, John Vanak, and Joe Gushue.

 Kareem Abdul-Jabbar, shown shooting his signature "skyhook" shot, was a record six-time MVP winner.